wu-zhige/zhige_wu.github.io/_pages/cv.md

 Work experience
 ======
-* 2022-present: Associate Professor with tenure;
-  Central South University of Forestry & Technology
+* 2022-present: Associate Professor (with tenure) at Central South University of Forestry & Technology
   * teach undergraduate and postgraduate courses;
   * publish research papers in high-ranked journals in economics and finance.

-* 2020-2023: Postdoctoral Fellow;
+* 2020-2023: Postdoctoral Fellow at Jinan University
-  Jinan University
   * publish research papers in high-ranked journals in economics and finance.

-* 2015-2022: Assistant Professor (tenure track);
-  Central South University of Forestry & Technology
+* 2015-2022: Assistant Professor (tenure track) at Central South University of Forestry & Technology
   * teach undergraduate and postgraduate courses;
   * publish research papers in high-ranked journals in economics and finance.

-* 2011-2015: Research Assistant;
-  University of Guelph
+* 2011-2015: Research Assistant at the University of Guelph
   * Duties included: data collection; original draft writing and editing
   * Supervisor: Professor Alfons Weersink